statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 The situation is worsened by an optimization we've done to save on gas fees.
 A hash of the entire channel state is stored in a single `bytes32` slot on-chain.
 Therefore, when applying an action, the participant must provide the current state as a part of the calldata.
-If the hash of the provide state does not match the stored value, the action has no effect.
+If the hash of the provided state does not match the stored value, the action has no effect.

 | State       | Action             | NextState   | Requirements |
 | ----------- | ------------------ | ----------- | ------------ |